furkanercan/POCO/README.md

 ### Installation

-Experience seamless setup with minimal effort.
 No complex installation procedures are required beyond ensuring the prerequisite libraries are in place.
-If you're a VSCode user, effortlessly open the repository as a folder (project) and execute the `main.py` script.
-Harness the power of simplicity—our script utilizes JSON files for configuration, and a plethora of examples are readily available for users to explore and leverage.
-Dive into the world of [Your Project Name] effortlessly and explore the endless possibilities it offers.
+If you're a VSCode user, open the repository as a folder (project) and execute the `main.py` script.
+Our script utilizes JSON files for configuration, and a plethora of examples are readily available for users to explore and leverage.

 ### Usage